 The plan pays benefits for charges for inpatient and outpatient doctors' visits, as well as treatment by specialists.
 This benefit includes office, home, and hospital or facility visits.
-Inpatient consultations are limited to one consultation per consulting physician per confinement.
+Coverage for Inpatient consultations are limited to one consultation per consulting physician per confinement.

-In-network expenses for home or office visits to your primary physician are covered at 100% after you pay the copay outlined in the Summary of Benefits.
-Visits to a specialist are covered after you pay the copay outlined in the Summary of Benefits.
+In-network expenses for home or office visits to your primary physician are covered at 100% after you pay the required copayment for each visit.
+Visits to in-network specialists are covered at 100% after you pay the required copayment for each visit.